Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Getting_started.md

  Read the next paragraph for the complete list of available commands

-## Outputs
+### Outputs
 ---

 By default, Rainbow CLI displays commands output in a pretty well format to the console.

-You can get the a **JSON stringified** result by adding the option `--json` to your command.
+You can get a **JSON stringified** result by adding the option `--json` to your command.
 In that case, only the result of the command is prompted in JSON.

 The following sample shows how to get a user information from Rainbow CLI, pass the data as an argument to an other Node.JS application that will retrieve the field `loginEmail` from that user.

 Here is the code of the second Node.JS application that will handle the `loginEmail`

 ```js